 Restricted Access - Security is one of the defining features of a VDR environment.
 But not all platforms allow you to customize your access restrictions.
 You'll want to be selective on the access you allow when viewing, printing, and downloading information, so choosing a platform that makes it easy to customize these permission settings across multiple users is important.

 Commenting - Being able to collaborate with team members and external partners should be another feature you look for in your VDR solution.
 Find a platform that enables you to comment on document files so you can leave and review recent feedback on any of the documents you manage.

 There are variable cost structures when working with a VDR partner.
 This can sometimes be confusing when choosing the best solution for your needs as many providers can have slightly "hidden" rates built into the structure of the service.
 For example, some VDRs don't offer a flat-rate cost structure.
 Instead, they charge you "smaller" fees per-page of documentation and use tiered pricing formats based on how many users you need.
-While these costs may seem marginal, they will add up quickly as the company scales.
+While these costs may seem marginal, they will add up quickly.

 Likewise, there are other services available that offer a flat-rate cost structure with unlimited document uploads, unlimited users, and no hidden fees.
 Some of these services may have slightly higher upfront costs, but your ROI is much more significant than using other alternatives.
 Regardless of what cost structure you choose, working with a partner transparent about their cost structure should be something you look for.